‘Rust’ shooting: What we’ve learned from new bodycam video - NewsBreak

 Body camera footage paints picture of set

 The shooting happened on Bonanza Creek Ranch, a Santa Fe property depicting an old ranch along the New Mexico foothills.
-More than 120 films have been created there, dating back to the 1950s.Slain cinematographer’s husband angry Baldwin deflects blame
+More than 120 films have been created there, dating back to the 1950s.Depp finishes 4 days on stand; filed lawsuit to ‘fight back’

 On the day of the shooting, the area was covered in yellow crime scene tape with evidence bags scattered on the ground.
 While talking to police, Baldwin mentioned that the crew had a separate campus to get ready at before traveling to this particular area with the old church where investigators say Baldwin pulled the trigger.